h4m24/secretpolicy/readme.md

 easy semi-automatic way of writing secrets to vault and creating policies for those secrets on the fly in vault, the script will spit out a file as an hcl policy read from vault after writing to be version controlled.

+script will check if there are values at the destination path and will NOT overwrite them.
 ## getting started
 - fill out the ```config.json``` file with the appropriate vault address and token
 - fill out ```secrets.json``` file with desired secrets to be in vault, respecting the json structure.